What’s the difference between a macaron and macaroon? There is often confusion with their pronunciation or translation – either with one ‘o’ or two.

 Macaron vs Macaroon Pronunciation & Translation

 This confusion with an extra “o” is nothing new.
 It happens frequently, whether it’s on a top tearoom menu in Paris or on high-end supermarket packaging around the world.
-Many people pronounce the macaron a “macaroon”.
+Many people pronounce the macaron a “macaroon” in English.
 Even a UK bookshop snootily turned down stocking my first book, Mad About Macarons, simply because the title read “Macarons” and not “Macaroons”.

 The same mistake continues like a couple of crêpes stuck on deaf ears.
 I’m perhaps mad about macarons, but if you’re just as infatuated with Paris’s Ambassador of Pastry as I am, its name needs to be defended.